Wales set to blood prop Aaron Jarvis poached from England

 Jarvis will join exalted company when he rolls off the Ospreys’ front row conveyor belt into the Wales team, following Adam Jones, Duncan Jones, Paul James, Mitchell, Huw Bennett, Richard Hibbard and Ryan Bevington.
 They have done so despite what they consider to be inadequate funding from the WRU.

-“Clubs like and Leicester have one person working full-time on recruitment,” Hore said.
+“Clubs like Northampton and have one person working full-time on recruitment,” Hore said.
 “We can’t afford that because our resources don’t stretch that far.
 The system is funded heavily by us.
 If you are prepared to put the extra money in, you get the results.”

 Jarvis is the second Englishman in successive seasons to be claimed by Wales.
 Alex Cuthbert, whose try against clinched the Grand Slam last March, launched his hitherto spectacular Test career on the strength of another Welsh granny, in his case from Wrexham.Wales have picked eight different tightheads at periodic stages during the last seven years when forced to go into action without Adam Jones, the one player above the rest whom they can least afford to be without.